 Small datasets #

-The benefits of column stores often become apparent only at scale.
-When dealing with smaller datasets (e.g., millions of rows or less), the performance difference between column and row stores for analytical queries might need to be more significant to justify adding another database.
+The benefits of column stores become more apparent at scale.
+When dealing with smaller datasets (e.g., a few million rows or less), the performance difference between column and row stores for analytical queries might need to be more significant to justify adding another database.

 For instance, if you're analyzing sales data for a small business with a few thousand monthly transactions, a well-indexed row-based database might perform satisfactorily without needing a column store.